Grand Chalet: The Grand Chalet as the Swiss chalet archetype

-Balthus’s early visits
+Balthus comes for tea

 Balthus at the Grand Chalet in 2000, portrait photograph by Oliver Mark.

 In 1976, another sophisticated figure came to the Hotel Grand Chalet: Balthasar, Comte Klossowski de Rola, called Balthus, the world-renowned painter.
 At that time, he and his wife Setsuko, Comtesse Klossowska de Rola, were visiting friends in Gstaad who suggested having tea at the Hotel Grand Chalet.
-It was love at first sight.
 The house so fascinated Balthus that the French-Polish artist immediately considered purchasing the Grand Chalet, which was up for sale at the time.
 His wife Setsuko agreed and added: "I would like to live here."
 Setsuko vividly remembered this moment and said: "When Balthus said that he was interested in buying the Grand Chalet, the owner, Antoine Devenish, almost fainted.
 He couldn't believe that someone was finally genuinely interested."
-The hotelier tried unsuccessfully to sell the Grand Chalet since 1971.
-Before Balthus came along, many potential buyers were put off by the sheer size of the wooden structure and the associated renovation and maintenance costs.
-But not Balthus.
-On the contrary.
-He felt that he had arrived.
+The hotelier had been trying to sell the Grand Chalet since 1971.
+Before Balthus, many potential buyers were put off by the sheer size of the wooden structure and the associated renovation and maintenance costs.
 Two days after Balthus's first visit to the Grand Chalet, the purchase was negotiated and agreed upon.
-Ultimately, at the end of his life, Balthus will never have lived in one place longer than in the Grand Chalet.
+Ultimately, at the end of his life, Balthus would never have lived in one place longer than the Grand Chalet.

-Two of the greats had found each other: A great artist was looking for a new home and a great house was looking for a new owner.
-It was the great artist who would ultimately restore the great house to its former glory.
+Balthus would ultimately restore the great house to its former glory.
 Thus began the grand era of the Grand Chalet.

-I found my secret geometry here.
+"I found my secret geometry here."

 — Balthus on his beloved Grand Chalet.
 Balthus understood secret geometry as the silent order, the world of forms and the harmony of the place – something that inspires calm, creativity and introspection.